endj/Actor-Model-Framework-Java-16/README.md

 On idea is to have a central registry that handles spawning Actors and routing messages.

+## Issues to solve

+* Delivery Guarantees ( At-most-once most likely )
+* Algorithm for spreading actors over nodes while maintaining spawn hierarchies
+* Discovery mechanism for nodes
+* Mechanism for keeping track of spawn hierarchies and bubbling notifications up the tree

 ## End Goal
 Framework should be able to distribute a task over several processes